occopus/docs/sphinx/source/user/api-user.rst

 Command line tools
 ------------------

-OCCOpus can be used via CLI commands to create, manage and tear down infrastructures.
+OCCO can be used via CLI commands to create, manage and tear down infrastructures.
 The commands and their usages are described below.

 occo-infra-start
 ~~~~~~~~~~~~~~~~

-This script builds up an infrastructure.
-It requires a ``configuration file``
-as a parameter, and builds the corresponding infrastructure using an Enactor +
-InfraProcessor pair.
-Returns the infra_id, and also stores it in the Information
-Broker.
+This script deploys an infrastructure based on an infrastructure description
+and configuration.

 On error during creating the infrastructure it rolls back everything to the
 initial state.
 The user can also stop the process manually by executing a SIGINT
 (Ctrl + C).
-The resources will be rolled back in this case as well.
+Allocation of resources will be rolled back in this case as well.

-The script provides no lifecycle-management, as it detaches from the
-infrastructure after building it.
+Once the infrastructure is successfully deployed, OCCO exits.
+This script provides no lifecycle-management.

+**Usage:**

+``occo-infra-start [-h] [--cfg CFG_PATH] [--parallelize] [--listips] infra_def``

+**Parameters:**
+    * ``-h, --help:`` (optional) shows help message
+    * ``--cfg CFG_PATH:`` (optional) loads configuration from CFG_PATH file
+    * ``--parallelize:`` (optional) parallelize processing instructions (default: sequential)
+    * ``--listips:`` (optional) on exit it logs the list of node and ip addresses
+    * ``infra_def:`` file containing an infrastructure definition

+**Return type:**
+    On sucessful finish it returns the identifier of the infrastructure.
+Note:
+    you must store the identifier for further instruction on the infrastructure.

 occo-infra-stop
 ~~~~~~~~~~~~~~~

-This script tears down an infrastructure using OCCO-CloudHandler and OCCO-InfraProcessor.

-An infra_id is required.
+This script destroys an infrastructure built previously by OCCO.
+All the nodes are destoyed, no recover is possible.

 **Usage:**